masato-ka/airc-micro/README.md

 Using simple distance sensor and cheap cpu board such as ESP32, STM32F1xx.

 NN is learning on cloud.
-And deploy to microcontroller by (tensorflow lite for microcontroller)[https://www.tensorflow.org/lite/microcontrollers].
+And deploy to microcontroller by [tensorflow lite for microcontroller](https://www.tensorflow.org/lite/microcontrollers).

 ## Install